brainpoint/febs-db/README.md

 *queryLockRow( id )
 /**
 * @desc: query by id and lock row for update (use in transaction).
-*         id is Array if table is combined primary.
+*         id is Object if table is combined primary.
 *         the last param can be conn.
 * @param: id, [query_cols], cb
 *           - query_cols: [col1,col2], the cols will be query.